What’s your experience of prostate cancer?

 One day I walked passed Hoxton station and I came across Errol.
 He was handing out leaflets outside his car garage.
 He gave me a leaflet about prostate cancer and a black man’s risk, and it made me think that I should go and see my GP and get a PSA test, so I did.
 Shortly after that I was diagnosed with prostate cancer.
 I’ve gone through treatment and got the all clear in early 2017.

-I draw my strength from knowing more about prostate cancer, because once I got the leaflet from Errol I was given an opportunity to live.
-If I didn’t go and see my GP and get tested I would probably be terminally ill or dead - going by what my oncologist told me my cancer was aggressive and would have spread quickly had I not been treated.
+Once I got the leaflet from Errol I was given an opportunity to live.
+If I didn’t go and see my GP and get tested I would probably be terminally ill or dead - my oncologist told me my cancer was aggressive and would have spread quickly had I not been treated.
+Knowing your risk gives you a chance to understand how this disease can affect you and to act earlier.

 If I didn’t go and see my GP and get tested I would probably be terminally ill or dead